leiyangly/HapLongLINEr/README.md

 Output:
 - OUT.TXT file with L1 info from your assembly and corresponding refence genome (hs1/hg38) coordinates and ORF status
-- LOG.TXT file that summarizes results of each step of the pipeline module
+- Log file (when using `-g/--log`) that summarizes results of each step of the pipeline module
 - FASTA file containing all full length (>=5kb by default) L1HS, L1PA2, and intact L1PA3 sequences from the input assembly